 - will not bypass the systemic realities of white supremacy, cis-hetero-patriarchy, and capitalism.
-If you are unready or unwilling to share in frank conversations that explore identity, socialization, systems of oppression, relative privilege & marginalization, and our interpersonal & collective relationships, please consider joining us at another time.
+If you are unready or unwilling to share in frank conversations that explore identity, socialization, systems of oppression, relative privilege & marginalization, and our shared ecosystems, please consider joining us at another time.
 If you are willing but kind of uncomfortable, welcome to the conversation!

 - is not a support group (although I welcome and encourage supportive, loving humans to join each other here).
 Support groups provide a space for people to share personal experiences, feelings, and coping strategies.
 While acknowledging your lived experience is a crucial element of your experience in Disobedience School, having the group hold space for emotional processing or lengthy personal stories is not its intended function.